raoconnor/raoconnor.github.io/_posts/2025-11-03-if-not-vmware.md

 When indicators suggest public cloud isn’t right for your organization, how do you decide whether to move on or stay?
 The cost equation seems simple:
 **Effort + migration cost < license increase**

-But this ignores intangibles such as sentiment.
+But this ignores intangibles such as **sentiment**.
 In social media, sentiment is measured by analysing words or emojis to interpret attitudes toward a topic or brand.
 What I’m suggesting is a quantitative valuation of sentiment—based on measurable criteria.

 Let’s start with why your organization is exiting VMware.
 It’s not a technical issue, but it will have financial implications, and it’s important to get it right.
 I asked ChatGPT to create a vendor evaluation checklist, and it produced these categories and criteria.